AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 ## Pending Trades / Awaiting Trade Protection Waivers
 Below are any unofficial deals, trades where all details have not yet been announced, or deals waiting on trade protection waivers.

-The Washington Capitals have acquired Timothy Liljegren from the San Jose Sharks.
+The Washington Capitals have acquired Timothy Liljegren.

 The San Jose Sharks have acquired ?

-The New York Islanders have acquired Brayden Schenn.
+The Los Angeles Kings have acquired Scott Laughton.

-The St. Louis Blues have acquired a 1st, a 3rd, and a prospect.
+The Toronto Maple Leafs have acquired ?

 ## Signings & Waiver Claims